 PLAT, a student-run architecture journal out of the Rice School of Architecture, invites projects, images, essays, and manifestos, including scholarly papers, photographs, drawings, prints, media projects, philosophical explorations of the discursive opportunities which emerge in the wake of collective disruption.
 For more information and abstract guidelines go to the PLAT web site.

 Panetta Institute Congressional Internship Program

 Applications Requested by February 24

-The Leon & Sylvia Panetta institute for Public Policy has invited Cal Poly to nominate two (2) students for participation in the fall term Congressional Intership Program.
+The Leon & Sylvia Panetta institute for Public Policy has invited Cal Poly to nominate two (2) students for participation in the fall term Congressional Internship Program.
 Please make your students aware of this opportunity and provide them with the Position Description (.pdf) to applicants.

 The annual Congressional Internship Program is one of several Institute-sponsored programs designed to encourage and develop future leaders of this nation.
 This internship program provides students with an intensive two-week orientation at the Panetta institute before these interns begin work with members of California's congressional delegation in Washington, D.C. for approximately eleven weeks.
 Selection is based on exemplary scholastic record, interest in politics and potential for a public service career.
 For more information go to the Panetta Institute Cal Poly memo, announcement, and flyer or go to the Panetta Institute web page.

 Interested colleges and universities are invited to join a webinar to learn more about a draft request for applications (RFA) from the United States Agency for International Development (USAID) that would support individual institutions or consortia of institutions in creating innovative solutions to ongoing dev elopement challenges.